-There are two levels of Cyber Essentials that are available:
+There are two levels of Cyber Essentials available:

 - - CE:Requires the organisation to complete a self-assessment questionnaire, with responses independently reviewed by ProCheckUp.
-On top of this, the organisation’s externally facing infrastructure will be scanned for known vulnerabilities.
+Additionally, the organisation’s externally facing infrastructure will be scanned for known vulnerabilities.

 Having a Cyber Essentials badge will: